 8. Check your credit score

-It's not only landlords and car dealerships who check your credit score these days.
+Knowing your credit score is essential for finding an apartment, buying or leasing a car, or opening a credit card.
 Go to annualcreditreport.com to get a free credit report.
 This site is sponsored by credit-reporting organizations Equifax, Experian and TransUnion and allows consumers to get one free report, covering all three, once per year.
 Check your report for potential errors that could affect your score and request that errors be corrected.

 This may sound like a lot to do, but if you start now and take it a step at a time, by graduation you'll be in great shape to take on the job market, knowing you are presenting yourself like a pro.